Do Spatial Descriptors Improve Multi-DoF Finger Movement Decoding from HD sEMG?: Materials and Methods

 Feature and target matrices were generated from raw HD sEMG and finger joint angle signals, respectively, for model training and testing.
 The HD sEMG signals were processed using zero-phase fourth-order Butterworth bandpass filtering (10–500 Hz) and a 60 Hz notch filter with a quality factor of 30.
 Each task was cropped to retain data between 4 and 44~seconds, removing transient segments at the beginning and end of each motor task.
 Spatial features were then extracted from the filtered signals using the MLD-BFM method, and the finger joint angles were resampled to match the temporal resolution of the HD sEMG feature set.

-For each task, the data were split into training and test sets with a fixed proportion of 0.5, without shuffling, to preserve the temporal structure.
+For each task, the data were split into training and test sets with a fixed proportion of 0.5, without shuffling, to preserve the temporal structure of the signals.
+Specifically, the first half of each task was assigned to training and the second half to testing, ensuring that the model was always evaluated on data that followed the training period in time, thereby avoiding temporal data leakage.
 Feature and target matrices from all tasks were concatenated to form complete training and test datasets.
 The training data were then randomly permuted to improve model generalization, whereas the test data remained in sequential order to maintain temporal structure for visualization and performance evaluation.
+It should be noted that this protocol does not assess cross-session or cross-day generalization.